fayaz-dev/dcs/README.md

 # Fetch submissions for a tag
 pnpm run fetch <tag-name>

+# Remove a tag (interactive)
+pnpm run remove

 # Examples
-pnpm run fetch hacktoberfestchallenge
+pnpm run fetch hacktoberfestchallenge pnpm run remove  # Will show dropdown of existing tags
 ```

+The remove command will:
+- Show you a list of existing tags to choose from
+- Create a timestamped backup in `./backup/` before removal
+- Remove the tag data from `./public/data/` directory immediately
+- Update the tags index and notify the web app for instant refresh

 ### Web Interface